libregis/GST101/docs/Lab6.md

 3. Organize the layers in the Layers panel so that the Bern monuments layer is on top, followed by the RoadInventory, tl_2010_35001_tract10 (tracts), and jurisdiction.

-4. Save your project to the Lab 7 folder as Lab7.qgs
+4. Save your project to the Lab 6 folder as Lab6.qgs.
 Does it look like all the layers are lining up together?
     Open the Layer properties for each layer and investigate their CRSs.

     Note that the Census Tracts (tl_2010_35001_tract10) and Monuments (Bern) are in geographic coordinates and the Road Inventory and jurisdiction are in the State Plane Coordinate System (SPCS).

-5. From the menu bar choose Project | Project Properties.
+5. From the menu bar choose `Project → Project Properties`.

-6. Open the CRS tab and note that ‘on the fly’ CRS Transformation is checked.
-This is the default behavior if QGIS notices that Layers in the Layers panel have different CRSs.
-To change this default behavior, from the main menu bar, click Settings | Options | CRS tab and choose the default CRS settings.

-7. While the CRS tab is still open choose NAD83(HARN)/New Mexico Central (ftUS) as the CRS for the map.
+6. Open the CRS tab and choose NAD83(HARN)/New Mexico Central (ftUS) as the CRS for the map.

-8. Click OK to set the project CRS.

-    Projecting on the fly is fine for cartographic purposes.
-However, when conducting a geospatial analysis, the data layers involved should be in the same CRS.
-Typically, data layers will also be clipped to the extent of the study area to reduce rendering and data processing time.
-These procedures are often referred to as normalizing your data.
-For the typical analysis, a majority of your time is spent obtaining data and normalizing it.
-Once all the data is organized and normalized, the analysis can proceed.

-    You will want to put all four layers into the same CRS for this analysis.
-You will put them all into the SPCS.
+7. Click OK to set the project CRS.
+Make sure that all four layers into the same CRS for this analysis.
+If not, you will put them all into the SPCS.

-6. Right-click on the Bern layer in the Layers panel and choose Save As... from the contextual menu.
+8. Right-click on the Bern layer in the Layers panel and choose Save As... from the contextual menu.
 This will open the Save vector layer as... window (shown in the figure below).

+    ![Reprojecting the Bern Layer](figures/Lab6/Reprojecting_the_Bern_layer.png "Reprojecting the Bern Layer")

-7. Click the Browse button to the right of Save as and save it into your lab folder as Bern_spcs.shp.
+9. Click the Browse button to the right of Save as and save it into your lab folder as Bern_spcs.shp.
 (It is useful to have a naming convention for new data layers.
 Here you are including the CRS in the name of the copy.)

-8. Click the Browse button for the CRS.
+10. Click the Browse button for the CRS.
 The Coordinate Reference System Selector window will open.

-9. From the Recently used coordinate reference systems choose NAD83(HARN) / New Mexico Central (ftUS) EPSG:2903 then click OK.
+11. From the Recently used coordinate reference systems choose NAD83(HARN) / New Mexico Central (ftUS) EPSG:2903 then click OK.

-10. Check the box for Add saved file to map.
+12. Check the box for Add saved file to map.

-11. Click OK to save the new file in a different CRS.
+13. Click OK to save the new file in a different CRS.

-    ![Reprojecting the Bern Layer](figures/Lab6/Reprojecting_the_Bern_layer.png "Reprojecting the Bern Layer")

-12. You no longer need the original Bern layer in your map.
+14. You no longer need the original Bern layer in your map.
 Right-click on the original Bern layer and choose Remove.
 Click OK on the Remove Objects window.

-13. Repeat the above steps to save the Census Tracts (tl_2010_35001_tract10) layer in EPSG:2903.
+15. Repeat the above steps to save the Census Tracts (tl_2010_35001_tract10) layer in EPSG:2903.

-14. Save your project.
+16. Save your project.

-## Task 2.2 - Dissolving Tract Boundaries into a County boundary
+### Task 2.2 - Dissolving Tract Boundaries into a County boundary

 For the map, you will need a polygon that represents the county boundary.
 The tl_2010_35001_tract10_spcs Census tracts collectively define the county, so you will use the dissolve spatial analysis technique to create a county boundary from the Census tracts.